-Steve: That's just a joytick.
+Steve: That's just a soytick.
 It's an X,Y,Z control for anyting you want to use it for.
-It was originally designed, Etra thought it would be used as an additional thing, and he may in fact have used it for that.
+It was originally designed, Itra thought it would be used as an additional thing, and he may in fact have used it for that.
 What I've used it for had been simply how to control any three paramters with one hand.
 Jon: It's a mnaual interface.

-Steve: Stex Yeah, it's a good device becuase it's incredible how much control . . . you always need to do someting with your other hand, so you've always got one hand available and t hat gives you cojtrol over that.
-You can zoom something out, you can flipp it upside down, you can blow it apart and any of those three any time you want with very good control.
+Steve: Armx Yeah, it's a good device because it's incredible how much control . . . you always need to do someting with your other hand, so you've always got one hand available and t hat gives you cojtrol over that.
+You can zoom something out, you can flips it upside down, you can blow it apart and any of those three any time you want with very good control.
 We put integrators on the output so that if you move it fast it makes a nice smooth move.

+that you came to this payricular approach to this feel, askerphendathan properties totall,

+Rtevetnászopposodztonunununi

-Jon: How was it that you came to this particular approach to designing this tool, asxeppossdxtmaxthe scan processor.
-Rteretwaszopposedatoxxxxxxxx total1, Steve: Oh the Paik unit (???),/we just expanded on that.
-But we didn:t in fact know where it was going to go when we started.
-We didn't understand that you could do this much with it.
+Steve: withit in fact thos where it was going to go when wei erted.
+We didn't understand that you could do this much with it:

-Jon: So you had sought to make, in essence, a modification or on addition to the Paik machine.
+Jon: So you had sought to make, in essence, a modification or an addition to the Paik machine.